poeticAndroid/pretty-gd/README.md

 ![pretty godot](./images/pretty.png)

-A formatter for GDScript that just works!
+A formatter for GDScript that just works! kinda...

 ## Requirements